Hepatitis B Vaccine (Recombinant [Adjuvanted])

 Revaccination: Anti-HBs testing is recommended 1 to 2 months after the final dose for certain persons (eg, hemodialysis patients, HIV patients, other immunocompromised persons, health care personnel, sex partners of HBsAg-positive persons).
 If anti-HBs <10 milliunits/mL, revaccinate with either a second complete series (eg, 2-dose series of HepB-CpG) or a single HepB vaccine dose.
 Repeat anti-HBs testing 1 to 2 months later; if repeat anti-HBs <10 milliunits/mL and patient has not received a second full series, then complete the series and check anti-HBs levels in 1 to 2 months following the final dose.

 Refer to adult dosing.

 Administer by IM injection in the deltoid muscle.
 Do not mix with other vaccines or injections; separate needles and syringes should be used for each injection.
-To prevent syncope related injuries, adolescents and adults should be vaccinated while seated or lying down (ACIP [Kroger 2017]).
-US law requires that the date of administration, the vaccine manufacturer, lot number of vaccine, and the administering person's name, title, and address be entered into the patient's permanent medical record.
+To prevent syncope related injuries, adolescents and adults should be vaccinated while seated or lying down (ACIP [Ezeanolue 2020]).
+US law requires that the date of administration, the vaccine manufacturer, lot number of vaccine, vaccine information statement (VIS) edition date and date it was provided, and the administering person's name, title, and address be recorded.

 Store refrigerated at 2°C to 8°C (35°F to 46°F).
 Do not freeze; discard if the vaccine has been frozen.